BostjanOb/QueueManager/readme.md

 ### - queueTask

-Queue task to be then latter pulled by process.
+Queue task to be then later pulled by the processor.
 It accepts one or two parameters.

-***first parameter*** is name of a worker registered with queue manager
+**the first parameter** is the name of a worker registered with a queue manager

-***second parameter*** is parameter for worker.
-It accepts single value.
-If you want to pass multiple valus use array.
+**the second parameter** is a parameter for the worker.
+It accepts a single value.
+If you want to pass multiple values use an array.

-**returned result** as a json-rpc result, method returns task object
+**returned result** is a task object as a JSON-RPC result

 ### - getTask

 getTask method return task object.
-Method requires id of a task as a first parameter.
+The method requires id of a task as a first parameter.

 ## QueueManager CLI working process

-To run long running process run php script from CLI (step 5.).
+To run long running process run PHP script from CLI (step 5.).

 Command to start process:
 ```bash